Profile milling with router and milling table - How to mill perfect profiles

 • T-slot profile for fully extendable wooden drawers

-Procedure: Step-by-step instructions for profile milling
+Procedure: Step-by-step guide to profile milling

 Step 1: Choose the right machine